Road To AZ-204 - Developing Event Based Solutions

 Different from the previous topics, this is not a service to consume and publish events.
 Azure Notification Hub's focus is to send notifications to mobile apps in order to increase app engagement or app usage, you can filter the apps or users that are going to receive those notifications with the help of tags and those apps can be registered within Azure Notification Hub in two different models.

-• Routing, the process to select the registrations to receive the push notification;
+• Routing is the process of selecting the registrations to receive the push notification.

-• Notification Hub Namespace, groups one or more Notification Hub;
+• Notification Hub Namespace, groups one or more Notification Hubs.

-• Tags used to label applications for better routing experience;
+• Tags are used to label applications for a better routing experience.

-• Templates define the format on how the client is going to receive the push notifications.
-Is platform-independent;
+• Templates define the format of how the client is going to receive the push notifications.
+Is platform-independent.

-• Platform Notification Service - PNS, each platform has its own PNS which is responsible to send the push notifications;
+• Platform Notification Service - PNS, each platform has its own PNS which is responsible for sending push notifications.

 Practical Examples